-These fussy periods are predictable in their timing and once babies have come to terms with the new development they tend to have periods of less fussiness – which researchers have called ‘sunny weeks’.
+These fussy periods are predictable in their timing and once babies have come to terms with the new development they tend to have periods of less fussiness.

-Of course it is important to rule out other reasons that your baby might be fussy (nappy rash, illness, teething etc) before assuming he is having a wonder week.
+Of course it is important to rule out other reasons that your baby might be fussy (nappy rash, illness, teething etc) before assuming they are having a wonder week.

 So how do we know when our babies are going through a ‘wonder week’ and how did the concept come about?

-Here we chat to The Wonder Weeks author Dr Frans Plooij about the theory of behind his popular parenting book.
+We chat to Dr Frans Plooij, who co-authored The Wonder Weeks with his wife Hetty van de Rijtabout, about the theory behind the popular parenting book.